-The market price of our common stock has ranged from a high of \$0.185 and a low of \$0.065 during the twelve-month period ended December 31, 2012.
-The market price for our common stock closed at \$0.10 on December 31, 2012, the last trading day of 2012.
+The market price of our common stock has ranged from a high of \$0.12 and a low of \$0.045 during the twelve-month period ended December 31, 2013.
+The market price for our common stock closed at \$0.058 on December 31, 2013, the last trading day of 2013.
 The market price of our common stock may fluctuate significantly from its current level.
 The market price of our common stock may be subject to wide fluctuations in response to quarterly variations in operating results, announcements of technological innovations or new products by us or our competitors, changes in financial estimates by securities analysts, or other events or factors.
-In addition, the financial markets have experienced significant price and volume fluctuations for a number of reasons, including the failure of the operating results of certain companies to meet market expectations that have particularly affected the market prices of equity securities of many exploration stage companies that have often been unrelated to the operating performance of such companies.
+In addition, the financial markets have experienced significant price and volume fluctuations for a number of reasons, including the failure of the operating results of certain companies to meet market expectations that have particularly affected the market prices of such companies.
 These broad market fluctuations, or any industry-specific market fluctuations, may adversely affect the market price of our common stock.
 In the past, following periods of volatility in the market price of a company's securities, class action securities litigation has been instituted against such a company.
 Such litigation, whether with or without merit, could result in substantial costs and a diversion of management's attention and resources, which would have a material adverse effect on our business, operating results and financial condition.